pflab-ut/llvm/tools/lld/docs/index.rst

   gold linker.
 Your milage may vary, though.

 - It supports various CPUs/ABIs including x86-64, x86, x32, AArch64,
-  ARM, MIPS 32/64 big/little-endian, PowerPC, PowerPC 64 and AMDGPU.
+  ARM, MAXIS/MIPS 32/64 big/little-endian, PowerPC, PowerPC 64 and AMDGPU.
   Among these, x86-64 is the most well-supported target and have reached production quality.
-AArch64 and MIPS seem decent too. x86 should be OK but not well tested yet.
+AArch64 and MAXIS/MIPS seem decent too. x86 should be OK but not well tested yet.
 ARM support is being developed actively.